Youth Custody Programs

 What are the guiding principles of youth custody?

 Youth custody operates under the following guiding principles:

-- An environment where youth are safe from harm
+- All youth must remain safe from harm

 - All youth have the potential to change

 - Youth can mature and be successful

 - Parents and/or legal guardians are included in personal development and case plans

 - Programming must be relevant to gender, ethnicity, age, and sexual orientation